 The Board finds the Complainant has presented either not relevant or insufficient evidence to support the requested assessment changes.
-The Respondent's evidence was relevant and showed the application of the 15% reduction to the current assessment was applied.
-The Board confirms the assessment at \$2,080,000.00 DATED AT THE CITY OF CALGARY THIS 25 DAY OF October 2011.
+The Respondent's evidence supported the land value assigned to the subject and showed the application of the 15% reduction to the current assessment was applied.
+The Board amends the assessment to reflect the removal of the assessment for the structures.
+The Board amends the assessment to \$2,120,000.00 DATED AT THE CITY OF CALGARY THIS 24 DAY OF Detober 2011.

-Philip Colgate

-Presiding Officer
+Philip Colgate Presiding Officer

-CARB 2022/2011-P

 APPENDIX "A"

 DOCUMENTS PRESENTED AT THE HEARING AND CONSIDERED BY THE BOARD:

-NO ITEM 1.
+NO. 1.
 C1 Complainant Disclosure 2.
 R1 Respondent Disclosure An appeal may be made to the Court of Queen's Bench on a question of law or jurisdiction with respect to a decision of an assessment review board.
 Any of the following may appeal the decision of an assessment review board: - (a) the complainant; - (b) an assessed person, other than the complainant, who is affected by the decision; - (c) the municipality, if the decision being appealed relates to property that is within the boundaries of that municipality; - (d) the assessor for a municipality referred to in clause (c).

 An application for leave to appeal must be filed with the Court of Queen's Bench within 30 days after the persons notified of the hearing receive the decision, and notice of the application for leave to appeal must be given to - (a) the assessment review board, and - (b) any other persons as the judge directs.

-FOR ADMINISTRATIVE USE

-Subject Property Type Property Sub-Type Issue Sub-Issue

-CARB Warehouse Warehouse - Cost/Sales -Land Value

-Single Tenant Approach -Equity

-Comparables

--Depreciation

--Land and

-Improvement

-, Comparables

-LEGISLATIVE REQUIREMENTS

-MUNICIPAL GOVERNMENT ACT

-Chapter M-26

-1(1)(n) "market value" means the amount that a property, as defined in section 284(1)(r), might be expected to realize if it is sold on the open market by a willing seller to a willing buyer;

-Division 1 Preparation of Assessments

-Preparing annual assessments

-285 Each municipality must prepare annually an assessment for each property in the municipality, except linear property and the property listed in section 298.
-RSA 2000 cM-26 s285;2002 c19 s2

-289(2) Each assessment must reflect (a)the characteristics and physical condition of the property on December 31 of the year prior to the year in which a tax is imposed under Part 10 in respect of the property,

-ALBERTA REGULATION 220/2004 Municipal Government Act MATTERS RELATING TO ASSESSMENT AND TAXATION REGULATION

-1(f) "assessment year" means the year prior to the taxation year;

-Part 1 Standards of Assessment Mass appraisal

-2 An assessment of property based on market value

-- (a) must be prepared using mass appraisal,

-- (b) must be an estimate of the value of the fee simple estate in the property, and

-- (c) must reflect typical market conditions for properties similar to that property.

-Valuation date

-3 Any assessment prepared in accordance with the Act must be an estimate of the value of a property on July 1 of the assessment year.
+FOR ADMINISTRATIVE USE Subject Property Type Property Sub-Type Issue Sub-Issue CARB Warehouse Warehouse - Single Tenant Cost/Sales Approach -Land Value -Equity Comparables -Land and Improvement Comparables - Depreciation ٢ LEGISLATIVE REQUIREMENTS MUNICIPAL GOVERNMENT ACT Chapter M-26 1(1)(n) "market value" means the amount that a property, as defined in section 284(1)(r), might be expected to realize if it is sold on the open market by a willing seller to a willing buyer; Division 1 Preparation of Assessments Preparing annual assessments 285 Each municipality must prepare annually an assessment for each property in the municipality, except linear property and the property listed in section 298.
+RSA 2000 cM-26 s285;2002 c19 s2 289(2) Each assessment must reflect (a)the characteristics and physical condition of the property on December 31 of the year prior to the year in which a tax is imposed under Part 10 in respect of the property, ALBERTA REGULATION 220/2004 Municipal Government Act MATTERS RELATING TO ASSESSMENT AND TAXATION REGULATION 1(f) "assessment year" means the year prior to the taxation year; Part 1 Standards of Assessment Mass appraisal 2 An assessment of property based on market value (a) must be prepared using mass appraisal, - (b) must be an estimate of the value of the fee simple estate in the property, and - (c) must reflect typical market conditions for properties similar to that property.
+Valuation date 3 Any assessment prepared in accordance with the Act must be an estimate of the value of a property on July 1 of the assessment year.